fengzeAltos/ROS2BagFilter/README.md

 # Project Title

-An easily used ROS2 bag filter with GUI.
-Please clone this repository and run the python script directly.
+This is a user-friendly ROS 2 bag filter with a graphical user interface (GUI).
+To use it, clone the repository and execute the Python script.